ClemCrt2/LoRaKER/README.md

 ## LoRaWAN Coverage of Kerguelen Island

-A map generate in real time with the Adeunis Network Tester and Grafana.
-Waiting expedition in Péninsule Courbet to get more data.
+A map generate in real time with the Adeunis Network Tester and Grafana.This map collect RSSI and SNR information with the old 3db LoRa Antenna.
+The next step is to install the 9db antenna and compare the coverage data

 ![Map](./media/grafanaLoRaMap3.png)